trampgeek/moodle-qbehaviour_adaptive_adapted_for_coderunner/Readme.md

 [CodeRunner install instructions](https://github.com/trampgeek/moodle-qtype_coderunner/blob/master/Readme.md).

 ## CHANGE HISTORY
+29/01/25.
+V1.4.4.
+Bug fix Regrade Error with "Each attempt builds on the last" = "Yes" and Updated CodeRunner Question Version (Issue CodeRunner issue #236).
 18/04/24.
 V1.4.3.
 Bug fix: regrading of quizzes run with adaptive-no-penalties would apply penalties.
 Also some code-tidying.
 13/04/22: V1.4.2.
 Bug fix: a regrade while the sandbox was down, or after a question author had set the time limit to more than the sandbox would accept,